Container control (preview) in Power Apps

 This is an experimental feature.
 Experimental features can radically change or completely disappear at any time.
 For more information, read Understand experimental and preview features in Power Apps.

 The container can hold a set of controls and has its own properties.

-You can start with inserting a blank container, then customize it by adding controls to it, resizing it, moving it, hiding it, and making other changes.
-You can also start with a number of controls, select them and add them into a container through the context menu in the tree view or right click on the canvas.
+You can start with inserting a blank container.
+And then, customize it by adding controls to it, resizing it, moving it, hiding it, and making other changes.
+You can also start with a number of controls, select them and add using tree view.

 BorderColor – The color of a control's border.